cheynepierce/SalesforceStyleGuide/README.md

 Ideally, the field's purpose should be clear from the name.
 In cases where it is not, enter descriptions in the Help Text and Description areas.
+It's okay to make frequent use of the Description field, since it can be helpful to have a high level of documentation, but only use the Help Text if it's absolutely necessary.
+The Help Text appears on the page layout, and may not be as useful if too much information is provided.

 In cases where a field represents the same type of data as a field on a different object, use the same name whenever possible.
 For example, Postal Code fields should always be called